mikolalysenko/simple-heap/README.md

   console.log(heap.pop())
 }

-//When you are all done with the heap, it is good practice to dispose it so its memory
+//When you are all done with the heap you need to dispose it so its memory
-//can be reused by the typedarray pool heap.dispose()
+//can be reused by typedarray-pool heap.dispose()
 ```